robot507/KULTUREBench/README.md

 # KULTUREBench

-The benchmark dataset for paper KULTURE Bench: A Benchmark for Assessing Language Model in Korean Cultural Context
+The benchmark datasets for paper KULTURE Bench: A Benchmark for Assessing Language Model in Korean Cultural Context

 If you have any problem or suggestion, feel free to contact me: nan@yonsei.ac.kr